barryclark/jekyll-now/_posts/2016-7-30-Hello-World.md

 ### Customizing the blog using Jekyll and testing its speed.

 Setting the website up was relatively easy more so once I found out about the [Jekyll Now](https://github.com/barryclark/jekyll-now) project which I simply forked to create my version of the website.
+You can read more about this at the [About](https://victormarcu.github.io/about/) section.

 Now that I've got the site up and running the next step is customizing it.
 Jekyll takes my content written in Markdown and creates completely static HTML pages.
 I am already familiar with the _**Markdown**_ markup language so editing my blog posts will be an easy thing to do.